samrjthompson/ProjectMars/README.md

 sense to have the faction as an AActor.
 In addition, it is just a container of data that the player interacts with.
 Therefore, it seems to make sense to have factions as USTRUCTS rather than UCLASS.

+An FFaction struct is composed of all the components that make up a faction.
+E.g., A faction has a population, has an economy etc. Because of this, an FFaction struct will contain objects to the structs such as FPopulation and FEconomy etc.

+Each player (including AI) will have their own FFaction object.
+Through this we can access the unqiue components of each faction (i.e., each faction's unique FPopulation object).

 ## Province System